sergedroz/cbfeeds/README.md

     }
   ]
 ```
-Another example with "query" IOC:
+Another example with "query" IOC, showing the use of description and tags:

 ```
 "reports":